hestonhamilton/tindarr/docs/docker-compose.md

 # Docker Compose Development Guide

-Containerizing the client and server makes it easy to get MovieMatch running with a single command.
+Containerizing the client and server makes it easy to get Tindarr running with a single command.
 The Compose file in the repo root mirrors the local Node workflows while wiring all required environment variables.

 ## Services